Disenfranchised Grief: Recognizing Unrecognized Grief

 Every loss is unique.
 And every journey of healing is a personal experience.
 Because most people are unaware of disenfranchised grief or that some types of losses are also losses, the grieving process becomes even more stressful.
 You may often question whether your experience is valid and fits into the socially accepted norms.
 These can lead to confusion and self-disenfranchisement.

-Know that your grief isn’t strange and out-of-nothing.
+Know that your grief isn’t strange and out of nothing.
 And it doesn’t need validation or justification.
-Learn more about your kind of loss, grief, feelings, emotions, the unique impact on you and others.
+Learn more about your kind of loss, grief, feelings, emotions, and unique impact on you and others.